|

 My daughter participated in the program in summer of 2017 and had an amazing experience!
 She did the program before her senior year of high school and it proved to be perfect for her.
 Her time at Salish Sea Sciences also gave her some ideas for which colleges she wanted to apply to! —Marisa H. (Parent)

-Field & Lab Science
+Field & Lab Research

 Application Processing: $50

-International Surcharge: $500 Airport Pickup/Delivery, including ferry: $50 each way Download application form
+Airport Pickup/Delivery, including ferry: $50 each way

 Ecology & Conservation

-July 30 - August 12, 2023: $4,400
+July 27 - August 9, 2025: $4,400

 Application Processing: $50

-International Surcharge: $300 Airport Pickup/Delivery, including ferry: $50 each way
+Airport Pickup/Delivery, including ferry: $50 each way

 Fees cover: tuition (professional faculty and staff, program materials, rentals, activities, transportation, and program expeditions) and room & board (dormitory facilities, 3 meals a day, and snacks).
-Tuition fees do not cover agency surcharges, supplementary insurances, personal gear, or travel to/from the greater Seattle area.
+Tuition fees do not cover supplementary insurances, personal gear, or travel to/from the greater Seattle area.

 Application form for all programs